yiliu-coding/BroadBandClustering/README.md

 - one anomaly target/cluster spotted with most samples locate at the same point

 ### 3. Experiment output
-For each group above in **2**, **cluster numbers** are set to **[4,5,6,7,8]** so to be thorough.
-Along the frequency reflectance, **standard deviation** will also be plotted around o see variations.
+For each group above in **2**, **cluster numbers** are suggested to be **[4, 10]** by the Elbow method.

-We confirmed that AC algorithm performs the best with the test and site dataset.
-Informative frequency reflectances have been obtained.
+Among the considered clustering algorithms, we observed that AC algorithm performs the best with both the test and site dataset, which are consistent.
+Based on these results, we obtain the reflectances of frequency of the clusters.

 ### 4. Dataset Info.
 Here's two differnt data files containing information on target strength at different frequencies for single targets.